 MHI does not envisage multiple datasets for the same port, and does not anticipate overlapping datasets for a single port.

-Overlapping datasets are possible n the case where there are two or more ports in close proximity (which may, for example, have overlapping approaches).
+Overlapping datasets are possible in the case where there are two or more ports in close proximity (which may, for example, have overlapping approaches).
 In the latter case, consideration should be given to creating a single dataset that covers all the ports in the region in question, but overlapping datasets may be created as necessary.
 In case of overlapping datasets, the ECDIS should display an indicator and allow the user to select one dataset for display.

 Feature Object Identifiers